[Deep Dive] How to build Content Intelligence “Apps” using CSApps

 How does this work with “Transport“

-For the time being it is fair to say that there are some common functions between CSApps and Transport, in fact they both use similar technology on the back end. the main difference at present is that Transport is specifically targeted at object movement without any specific focus on Content Intelligence or the concept of building and maintaining applications.
+I won't do any in depth comparison of transport and CSApps but it is fair to say that there are some common functions between CSApps and Transport, in fact they both use similar technology on the back end. the main difference at present is that Transport is specifically targeted at object movement without any specific focus on Content Intelligence or the concept of building and maintaining applications.
 Hopefully this blog illustrates most of the main features that are included in CSApps that make it the most appropriate tool for building applications using Content Intelligence objects.
-Conversely there are plenty of customers who might want to export and import objects using a friendly paradigm but who are not interested in such things as support files, sub-tags or INI settings.
+Conversely there are plenty of customers who might want to export and import objects using a friendly paradigm but who are not interested in such things as support files, sub-tags or INI settings, thus there is room for both of these technologies and hopefully OpenText can find ways to make these products a bit more integrated.

 Ongoing Development of CSApps

-It is fair to say that there are still some limitations and shortcomings of the current CSApps technology but overall, other than the clunky UI, the basic features of CS Application Management work fairly well.
+Despite my mostly positive review here, there are still some limitations and shortcomings of the current CSApps technology; however, other than the somewhat primitive UI, the basic features of CS Application Management work fairly well.
 I’m not going to list any limitations here but Ravenblack are trying to work with other partners and customers to establish some prioritization of features that we can communicate to OpenText.
 If you are interested in being involved in a focus group around this and other Content Intelligence features please drop your thoughts to me through our contact form.